ahigerd/galosh/doc/profiles-appearance.md

 Galosh includes a variety of color schemes by default.
 The default is Galosh Green.

-The other color schemes include:
+Other included color schemes are inspired by classic terminals past and present:

 * <ins>CGA Green / CGA Amber / CGA White</ins>: Color palettes designed to imitate the colors of the IBM 5153 CGA monitor.
 These palettes have a lower brightness for the intense colors and use a distinct brown color instead of dark yellow.